The Perfect Compromise between Space and Affordability

 Walk out into the warmth and comfort of the covered terrace and expansive patio from the Great Room of this spectacular L-shape Modern home with flat roofs (Plan #202-1027).

 Advantages of 3-Bedroom Plans

-1. Affordability and versatility – The three-bedroom plan is budget-friendly and will not break the bank for young professionals or couples who are looking for a first home.
-At the same time, it offers a number of options in design layouts and features.
+1. Affordability and versatility – The three-bedroom plan is budget-friendly and will not break the bank for young professionals or couples looking for a first home.
+At the same time, it offers some options in design layouts and features.